History of the Japanese in Seattle: Print media

 Seattle's first Japanese newspaper, the Report, was issued in 1899 and remained in circulation until about 1904.

 Founded in 1902 by first generation immigrants and investors Kiyoshi Kumamoto, Kuranosuke Hiraide, Juji Yadagai, and Ichiro Yamamoto, the North American Post became one of the region's main Japanese newspapers.
 Originally called Hokubei Jiji (The North American Times), it was the country's third Japanese American newspaper.
+Before world war 2, had a daily circulation of about 9,000 copies. this included circulation of the newspaper through Spokane, Vancouver BC, Portland, San Francisco, Los Angeles, and Tokyo.
+At the start of world war 2, the north American times publisher, Sumio Arima, was arrested by the FBI.
+The paper was discontinued on March 14, 1942, when the incarceration of local Japanese American families began.
+After the war, the North American Times was revived in December 1946 as "The North American Post".
 Other daily Japanese papers in Seattle before World War II included Asahi Shinbun (launched in 1905) and Taihoku Nippo (The Great Northern Daily News, launched in 1910).

 In 1928, James Sakamoto and his wife Misao founded the Japanese American Courier, the first Japanese American newspaper published entirely in English.
 Aimed specifically at the American-born Nisei, the Courier reported on Japanese affairs while encouraging its readers to assimilate into "Americanized" society.
 The Courier was instrumental in promoting and organizing Nisei sporting events, publicizing and encouraging Nisei social groups, and helping establish the civil rights organization that would become known as the Japanese American Citizens League.
 By 1940, its circulation had grown to 4,275 readers.

 Not long after the Japanese attack on Pearl Harbor, all Seattle area Japanese newspapers ceased publication.
 Once the war ended, as people were released from the camps, some Japanese-language media started to reappear.
 In June 1946, the North American Post was revived, and its editor in chief was the same person (Sumio Arima) who published Hokubei Jiji before the war.
 Its publishers were the former editor of the Takoma Jijo, Sadahiko Ikoma, and Kunizo Maeno.